 Use a PIN and a Strong Password

-Our recommendation for most people is to set a strong password for your Microsoft account, and use a good PIN for signing into your computer.
-This keeps your email and other resources protected, while also allowing you to conveniently sign into your PC.
-There’s really no downside to setting a PIN.
-Don’t forget that you can boost the protection on your Microsoft account with two-factor authentication for even more security.
+Our recommendation for most people is to set a strong password for your Microsoft account and combine it with a solid PIN for signing into your computer.
+This keeps your Microsoft account resources protected while also allowing you to conveniently sign into your PC, especially if you also use two-factor authentication on your Microsoft account for even more security.

-That’s all you need to do, and your PIN is ready!
-Next time you log into Windows, the system will prompt you for your PIN, not your password.
+Now you know how PINs work in Windows 10.
+When you log into Windows, the system will prompt you for your PIN instead of your password.
 To sign in with your password instead, look for the Sign-in options link below the text entry field.

-Looking to secure your phone, too?
-Check out the pros and cons of using a fingerprint or PIN to lock your smartphone .
+We recommend everyone set up a Windows 10 PIN, whether you use a Microsoft account or not.
+If you’re looking to secure your phone as well, check out the pros and cons of using a fingerprint or PIN to lock your smartphone .